Achievable logoAchievable logo

 Progressive vs regressive taxes

-The IRS enforces a progressive tax system with personal income taxes.
-Those with higher income levels pay higher taxes on their income.
-While you don’t need to know the specifics, the lowest federal income tax bracket is 10% (for those with low reported income), while the highest income tax bracket is 37% (for those with high reported income).
+The IRS enforces a progressive tax system for personal income taxes.
+In a progressive system, higher income levels are taxed at higher rates.
+You don’t need to memorize the brackets, but it helps to know the range: the lowest federal income tax bracket is 10% (for low reported income), while the highest bracket is 37% (for high reported income).

 Estate and gift taxes are also progressive.
-An estate refers to assets owned by a deceased person, which eventually are distributed to heirs and beneficiaries.
-The federal government taxes estates above $13.61 million and gifts above $18,000.
-Those with less money involved are subject to lower tax obligations in a progressive tax system.
+An estate is the assets owned by a deceased person, which are eventually distributed to heirs and beneficiaries.
+The federal government taxes estates above $15 million and gifts above $19,000.
+In a progressive system, smaller amounts generally face lower tax obligations.

-A regressive tax system is a flat taxing system, regardless of income levels or amount of money involved.
-Sales tax is a good example.
-Whether you’re a billionaire or have no reported income, you pay the same percent tax on the items you buy at the store.
-Excise tax, a tax on a specific good (e.g., cigarette taxes), is also regressive.
+A regressive tax system applies the same tax rate regardless of income level or the amount of money involved.
+Sales tax is a common example.
+Whether you’re a billionaire or have no reported income, you pay the same percentage tax on items you buy at the store.
+Excise tax - a tax on a specific good (e.g., cigarette taxes) - is also regressive.

 Keynesian (demand-side) theory

-A modern form of fiscal policy called Keynesian (demand-side) theory was developed by British economist John Maynard Keynes in the Depression era.
-His theory stated that increased government spending drives the economy’s growth.
+A modern approach to fiscal policy called Keynesian (demand-side) theory was developed by British economist John Maynard Keynes during the Great Depression era.
+The core idea is that increased government spending can drive economic growth.

-In a recession, the government should (according to Keynes) spend immense amounts of money, which drives demand for certain goods and services while increasing employment.
-For example, the American Recovery and Reinvestment Act of 2009 was enacted amid the Great Recession of 2008.
-The bill resulted in more than $800 billion spent on infrastructure, healthcare, education, and social programs amid the greatest economic collapse since the Great Depression.
-Well more than a decade later, many economists agree the legislation reduced unemployment and encouraged economic growth.
-If the private (non-government) sector is not hiring or spending enough money to keep the economy growing, the government certainly can (through deficit spending).
+In a recession, Keynes argued that the government should spend large amounts of money.
+This spending increases demand for goods and services and can raise employment.
+For example, the American Recovery and Reinvestment Act of 2009 was enacted during the Great Recession of 2008.
+The bill led to more than $800 billion in spending on infrastructure, healthcare, education, and social programs during the most severe economic collapse since the Great Depression.
+More than a decade later, many economists agree the legislation reduced unemployment and encouraged economic growth.
+When the private (non-government) sector isn’t hiring or spending enough to support growth, the government can increase spending, including through deficit spending.

-Keynes also argued tax rates could be used to influence the economy.
-In a recession, tax rates should fall to incentivize individuals and businesses to spend more money, encouraging economic growth.
-On the other hand, the government should raise taxes in an inflationary environment, leading to stabilizing prices.
+In a recession, tax rates should fall to encourage individuals and businesses to spend more, supporting growth.
+In an inflationary environment, the government should raise taxes to help stabilize prices.

 Supply-side theory

-In many ways, supply-side theory is the opposite of Keynesian theory.
-As the name suggests, supply-side theorists encourage a growing supply of goods and services across the economy through reduced taxation and government spending.
+In many ways, supply-side theory takes the opposite approach from Keynesian theory.
+As the name suggests, supply-side theorists focus on increasing the supply of goods and services across the economy, often through reduced taxation and reduced government spending.
 A recent example is the Tax Cuts and Jobs Act of 2017, which resulted in significant cuts to individual income, corporate, estate, and portfolio (investment) income tax rates.

 Summary of fiscal vs. monetary policy